Convex hypersurface theory in contact topology: Construction of mushrooms in dimension

 We now analyze the dynamics of the PL flow on $Z_{\PL}$.
-Here a \emph{flow line} of $(Z_{\PL})_\xi$ is by definition a PL curve on $Z_{\PL}$ such that each linear piece is tangent to $(Z_{\PL})_\xi$.
 Note that the flow lines are not necessarily uniquely determined by the initial conditions due to the presence of corners.

-We begin by introducing a few quantities which characterize the various sizes of the fold.
+We begin by introducing a few quantities which characterize the various sizes of the mushrooms.

 \begin{definition} Given $Z_{\PL}$ as above, its {\em $z$-height}, {\em $s$-width}, and {\em $t$-width} are given by:

 \end{definition}